Floupper/BinaryWizards-Mobile/README.md

 - User can log in
 - When the user is logged in, he can:
   - Play quizzes
-  - See his unfinished games
+  - See and resume his unfinished games
   - Search through a list of public quizzes, created by other users
   - Play quizzes with friends (scrum and team mode)

 ## Prerequisites

-Before you can run the Mobile project, which is the mobile quiz application, you need to ensure you have an API.
+Before you can run the Mobile project, you need to ensure you have the project API running locally.

-You can either work locally with the API and the mobile app, or use a remote API.
-In this case, you have two options:

-- Local API
-- Remote API

 For the local API, you need to install the [API project](https://git.unistra.fr/binarywizards/s5-binarywizards-serveur/-/blob/dev/README.md?ref_type=heads).
-For the remote API, no installation is required, you just need to know the IP address or URL of your API.

 ## Installation

 ```
-git clone <project_remote_URL>
+git clone git@git.unistra.fr:binarywizards/s5-binarywizards-mobile.git
 ```

 Before launching the mobile app, you need to navigate to the project folder.